Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 - Official Website: studio-kanadia.jp

-- Access: 3 minutes walk from Shinsakaemachi Station on the Subway
+- Access: 3-minute walk from Shinei-cho Station

 | Item | Nagoya | Osaka | Tokyo |